 STEP 5: Do a Body Scrub

-After you’ve rinsed off your face mask, it’s time to turn the attention to your body.
-Turn on the shower or run a bath and reach for a great-smelling body scrub, like the Carol’s Daughter Monoi Body Luxe Polish, and gently massage it onto damp skin.
+After you’ve rinsed off your face mask, it’s time for a full body DIY spa experience.
+Turn on the shower then reach for a great-smelling body scrub, like the Carol’s Daughter Monoi Body Luxe Polish, and gently massage it onto damp skin.
 Rinse off with lukewarm water before moving to the next step.

 STEP 6: Soak in the Bath

 Once your body scrub is rinsed off, draw a nice, warm bath.
 Add some Epsom salt and a few drops of your favorite essential oil into the water.
-Dim the lights, play some music or pour yourself a drink and just relax.
+Dim the lights, play some music, pour yourself a drink and relax.

 STEP 7: Moisturize

-The best time to moisturize your skin is right after cleansing, so be sure to apply moisturizer after stepping out of the bath.
-This helps to lock in the hydration from the water and to prevent moisture loss.
+The best time to moisturize your skin is right after cleansing, so be sure to apply moisturizer as soon as you step out of the bath — this helps to lock in the hydration from the water and to prevent moisture loss.
 One of our favorite lotions is the La Roche-Posay Lipikar Balm AP+ Intense Repair Moisturizing Cream.